raidorev/weather-widget/README.md

 By default the widget shows the weather for the current location.
 The user can add, remove and order locations in settings menu.

+## Demo

+You can see the widget in action at [https://weather-widget-raidorev.vercel.app](https://weather-widget-raidorev.vercel.app)

 ## Project Setup

 ```sh